directdemocracy-vote/doc/vote.md

 title: vote
 description: vote casted by a citizen for a referendum
 type: object
-required: [key, signature, edited, referendum, answer]
+required: [key, signature, published, referendum, answer]
 properties:
   key:
     description: public key of the ballot